t-dslhrst/SingleCellPhylodynamicInference/README.md

 # Single Cell Phylodynamic Inference

 Implementation of the algorithm published in [[Dieselhorst and Berg 2024](https://doi.org/10.1101/2024.12.05.627005 )] for phylodynamic inference from mutations accumulated under cellular reproduction.
-All code is written in the Julia programming language and was tested on the Julia version 1.11.1 (but can also be executed with earlier Julia versions).
+All code is written in the Julia programming language and was tested on Julia version 1.11.1 (but can also be executed with earlier Julia versions).

 - `project.toml`and `manifest.toml` list the dependencies and package versions on which the code was developed.
 - `parameter_inference.jl` contains the algorithm.